EthenStrine/site/_posts/2019-03-18-wordsworth.md

 II 2-4 - **imagery** - sound here here in II 3-4 provides connection between the landscape and the quiet sky in lines 7 & 8.
 II 9-13 - **imagery** the description of the valley relies on **visual** images - the dominant impression is of greenness, quietness, and peace.
 I 24 - expressed in convoluted fashion; for a blind man, the landscape is unseen and, therefore, unimportant - *not so for the speaker*!
-II 25-28 - wheter he is lonely or in a crowd, the speaker derives pleasure from his memory of the scene
+II 25-28 - whether he is lonely or in a crowd, the speaker derives pleasure from his memory of the scene